zcoo/fluss/website/docs/maintenance/observability/metric-reporters.md

 Metrics exposed through JMX are identified by a domain and a list of key-properties, which together form the object name.

-The domain always begins with `com.alibaba.fluss` followed by a generalized metric identifier.
+The domain always begins with `org.apache.fluss` followed by a generalized metric identifier.
-An example for such a domain would be `com.alibaba.fluss.tabletserver.replicaCount`.
+An example for such a domain would be `org.apache.fluss.tabletserver.replicaCount`.

 The key-property list contains the values for all variables, that are associated with a given metric.